 No Change - If you chose this option, wireless security configuration will not change!

 These settings are only for basic wireless parameters.
-For advanced settings, please refer to Section 4.6: "Wireless".
+For advanced settings, please refer to 4.6 Wireless.

-6. Click the Next button.
-You will then see the Finish page.
+6. Click the Finish button to complete the Quick Setup.